 Will the training cost me money to complete?

-No. St. Lawrence University pays a yearly subscription fee for this service; you do not pay anything yourself.
+No. St. Lawrence University pays for a yearly subscription fee for this service; you do not pay anything yourself.
 That fee allows any and all members of our community to complete the training.

 Faculty/Staff Specific Questions: